Biography of Alan Cook

 Run into Trouble

-Silver Quill Award from American Authors Association
+Silver Quill Award from American Authors

 and named Best Pacific West Book by Reader Views.